sysghent/plant-pot/02-embedded-hal-basics/03-pico-hal-usage.md

 }
 ```

-You don't need a dependency on `cortex-m-rt`.
+You don't need a dependency on `cortex-m-rt` in this crate.

-However, later on, in Embassy examples, you will see it is actually necessary.

 ## Compilation